stenastena/SL/Terraform/storage2/Readme.md

 *Write down `client_secret` in secure place and use it further in command line when you will execute Terraform script*

-### Part 2 Configurate your future resource group and properties of storage account
+### Part 2.
+Configurate your future resource group and properties of storage account
-*Change your basic configuration parts in the file variables.tf*
+*Change your basic configuration parts in the file `variables.tf`*
-* Prefix for all your future components
+* Prefix for all your future components.
+It also will be used in resource group name.
 * Location of Azure datacenter
 * Tags

-*Change or add storage properties in block resource "azurerm_storage_account".*

-*with  using this reference https://www.terraform.io/docs/providers/azurerm/r/storage_blob.html*
+*Change or add storage properties in block resource "azurerm_storage_account" with  using this reference https://www.terraform.io/docs/providers/azurerm/r/storage_account.html*

-## Part 3 Perform Terraform script
+## Part 3.
+Perform Terraform script

 Perform Terraform script
 ```